Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 Close the existing trade and cut your losses if the position is running in loss.
 Do not try to add a position to average because it may work against you.

-Rather cut loss and think afresh to find a different trading opportunity.
+Rather cut loss and think afresh.
+Find a different trading opportunity or a different strategy.

 #3.
 Choose the Most Liquid Option Contract